 Time Series Analysis

 Log analytics often requires understanding trends over time: when do errors spike?
 Is latency increasing?
 How does traffic change throughout the day?
-LynxDB provides TIMECHART, BIN, and the time_bucket() eval function for time-based aggregation.
+LynxDB provides the every stage and the bin() function for time-based aggregation (formerly TIMECHART, BIN, and time_bucket() in SPL2).

-The TIMECHART command is the primary tool for time series analysis.
+The every stage is the primary tool for time series analysis.
 It buckets events into time intervals and computes aggregations for each bucket.

 Basic time series